The History Of Mission Emanuel

 4th Floor & More

-In 2000, a major expansion on the school was begun.
+In 2000, a major expansion of the school was begun.
 We added a 4th floor and the front of the school was moved out 15 feet.
 Along with the four existing classrooms, the lower floor now includes a cafeteria with a 5000-gallon water cistern built below that.
 On the second floor, along with four more classrooms, are the new administrative offices for Rosario and Javier.
 A library was added to the four classrooms on the third floor.
 This room is dedicated to the memory of Jack’s close friend, Terry Walker.
-Terry loved kids, missions and reading.
+Terry loved kids, missions, and reading.
 It is a fitting tribute to Terry who pastored a church in Michigan but also spent time ministering in the Dominican Republic.
 The fourth floor is a huge open multi-purpose meeting room.
 Now, for the first time, the entire school can be in one place for meetings.
-Its beautiful tiled floor, cool breezes and view make it a popular place to be.
-The kitchen and bathrooms was completed in 2002.
+With its beautiful tiled floor, cool breezes, and view, the school has become a popular place to be.
+The kitchen and bathrooms were completed in 2002.

 Mission Trips, the “Engine” that runs this ministry

 We now have over 600 people each yer participating in our Short-Term Mission trips.
-These short term missionaries have enabled us to grow deeper in the communities we serve with some of our most important new misistries being Provison de Cielo, our new water purification plant that provides pure water “from Heaven” for the communities in Bayona.
-A Women’s Cooperative were the ladies in the community work together with Bible study and creating arts and craft materials to provide them a much needed income.
+These short-term missionaries have enabled us to grow deeper in the communities we serve with some of our most important new ministries being Provisión del Cielo, our new water purification plant that provides pure water “from Heaven” for the communities in Bayona.
+A Women’s Cooperative were the ladies in the community work together with Bible study and creating arts and craft materials to provide them a much-needed income.
 We have built over 50 homes in the communities so far, also started spiritual leadership training for the young adults who have gone through our school system.

 Dr. Pete Armstrong Dental Clinic

 Today’s enrollment is just over 500 students.
-With the opening of the Cielo pre-school we will add an additional 50-75 students.
-We presently have many children who need sponsors, both for pre-school, elemenary school, seconday and high school (through special arrangement a with local Christian high school), special needs; physical and occupational therapy, discipleship classes and English Classes and more are being added all the time.
+With the opening of the Cielo preschool, we will add an additional 50-75 students.
+We presently have many children who need sponsors, both for preschool, elementary school, secondary and high school (through special arrangement a with local Christian high school), special needs; physical and occupational therapy, discipleship classes and English Classes and more are being added all the time.